nylas/nylas-mail/CONTRIBUTING.md

 [here](https://invite.nylas.com) to request one.
 Drop us a line saying you'd like to contribute to N1 core and we'll get you set up immediately.

-# Pull requests

-We require all authors sign our [Contributor License Agreement](https://www.nylas.com/cla.html) when submitting pull requests.
-(It's similar to other projects, like NodeJS or Meteor.)

 # Getting Started

-**Important!
-To build N1, you need to use Node 0.10.x.
-You can use [nvm](https://github.com/creationix/nvm) to run Node 0.10.x alongside your existing version.**

 Once you have an invitation code: